alejandropa/devart-template/project_summary.md

 - Yiyang Liang, github account

 ## Description
 Our project explores the concept of visual poetry, sculpting text into imaginary cities.
-Based upon Italo Calvino's book “The Invisible Cities”, our installation aims to build a multimedia journey experience, through text-analysis generated models of the cities described by Marco Polo to Kublai Kahn.
+Based upon Italo Calvino's book “The Invisible Cities”, our installation aims to build a multimedia journey, through text-analysis generated models of the cities described by Marco Polo to Kublai Kahn.

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.